Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 ---
 # Profile Settings

-Change basic settings for the Profile account.
+Change basic settings for the user profile.

-Click on the 3 dots menu next to the account profile and click on Profile Settings.
+Click on the three dots menu next to the account profile and click on **Profile Settings**.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-profile-settings-menu.png" width="100%" alt="Live Agent Profile  Menu" />
   <figcaption>Profile Menu</figcaption>
 </figure>

-On this section, the Profile data can be changed.
+On this section, the user profile data can be changed.

 Name, e-mail address and profile picture.